-Spine and orthopedics research across St. David’s HealthCare focuses on improving patient outcomes through innovative treatments and technologies.
+At St. David’s HealthCare, our spine and orthopedics research focuses on improving patient outcomes through innovative treatment and technology.

-Our affiliated physicians and institutes are involved in research studies of novel spine and total joint (knees, hips and shoulders) implants, therapeutics, surgical procedures, and medications.
-We have a strong focus on driving innovation in advanced imaging, surgical pre-planning, robotics and minimally invasive surgical procedures.
+Our affiliated physicians investigate novel spine and joint (knees, hips and shoulders) implants, therapeutics, surgical procedures, pre- and post-operative care paradigms, and medications.
+We drive innovation in advanced imaging, surgical pre-planning, robotics and procedures that encourage faster recovery.
 Select areas include:

 Please contact the Office of Research if you have interest in collaboration: email@example.com